doridori/Android-Security-Reference/permissions/framework_perms.md

     - If an Application defines this permission then the holder would need to be signed by the same key as the application
   - Permission will be auto granted if sig check passes
   - [Changes were introduced in Android 12](https://developer.android.com/about/versions/12/features#safer-grant-signature-perms) to make granting signature permissions to other applications more flexible
+    - _Starting in Android 12, the knownCerts attribute for signature-level permissions allows you to refer to the digests of known signing certificates at declaration time._
 - `signatureOrSystem`
   - See `signiture` and `system`